 So where can you go if you’re suffering from cabin fever?
 In addition to Iceland (note that Iceland Air is presently offering excellent air fares now), Ireland, Costa Rica, Ecuador and Greece have opened to vaccinated travelers.
 Lindblad Expeditions, for example, is now offering trips to the Galapagos and Greece.
 Also, check with Wild Frontiers for adventure trips to more exotic destinations, including Saudi Arabia, Montenegro, Romania, and more.

 In sum, international travel remains highly problematic and may not return to normalcy until 2022 at the earliest.
-To check current travel policies by country, here’s a helpful link from NBC News.
-(To see where you can go now, look for a green bar in the first and third column.)
-You should also check out the latest travel updates from the U.S. Department of State and the CDC.
+To check current travel policies by country, here’s a helpfulink to a SkyScanner page.
+Don’t forget to check out the official page of the country to which you plan to travel.
+(Check in often!)
+You should also review the latest travel updates from the U.S. Department of State and the CDC.

 For now, domestic travel is the best solution for those of us who want a change of scenery.
 But beware.
 COVID travel restrictions and requirements vary by state and city—and can be difficult to navigate.
 In fact, approximately half the states have some kind of restrictions or quarantine in place.